 "The Corporation is authorized to issue two classes of stock to be designated, respectively, "Common Stock" and "Preferred Stock."
-The total number of shares of capital stock that the Corporation shall have authority to issue is [].
-The total number of shares of Common Stock that the Corporation is authorized to issue is [], having a par value \$0.0001 per share, and the total number of shares of Preferred Stock that the Corporation is authorized to issue is [], having a par value \$0.0001 per share, and the total number of shares of Preferred Stock that the Corporation is authorized to issue is [], having a par value \$0.0001 per share."
+The total number of shares of capital stock that the Corporation shall have authorized to issue is 495,000,000.
+The total number of shares of Common Stock that the Corporation is authorized to issue is 490,000,000, having a par value \$0.0001 per share, and the total number of shares of Preferred Stock that the Corporation is authorized to issue is 5,000,000, having a par value \$0.0001 per share."